TeamCrescent/repo/docs/index.md

 <h1 align="center">Hi 👋, I'm Chike Egonu</h1>
 <h3 align="left">A self-disciplined and focused software engineer with experience building solutions to real-world problems, committed to contributing in a collaborative, respectful, and supportive environment.</h3>

 - 🔭 I’m currently working on a **Fraud Detection System** and open to collaboration

-- 👨‍💻 All of my projects are available at [https://mrchike.github.io/chikeegonu/](https://mrchike.github.io/chikeegonu/)

 - 📝 I regularly write articles on [https://dev.to/mrchike](https://dev.to/mrchike)
 - 💬 Ask me about **Python, FastAPI, Django, Javascript, React, Typescript**

 <h3 align="left">Connect with me:</h3>